KeivanS/Anharmonic-lattice-dynamics/SCOP8/docs/README.md

 #### Code Files Explanation

+- *test.cbp* is the code::blocks project file that contains dependency and so on, only for Windows

 - *main.f95* is the main program file, can modify according to comments on different type of calculations
 - *Broyden.f95* is the root finding module that utilizes Broyden's method
 - *check.f90* contains several test subroutines, including free energy landscape calculations